mwkorver/mapserver-docker-cloudnative/README.md

 # mapserver-docker-cloudnative

 > Based on the original work by [pedros007](https://github.com/pedros007/mapserver-docker).
-Thanks to Pedro for laying the foundation.
+Thanks to Pete Schmitt for laying the foundation.

 A cloud-native MapServer deployment for serving Cloud Optimized GeoTIFFs (COGs) from AWS S3 over WMS / OGC API.
 Built to run on **AWS Fargate** (ARM64/Graviton) behind an ALB, provisioned end-to-end by a single `cdk deploy`.